On this page:

 When selecting ROAS as a metric, the system considers it as a Constant Value (not as a percentage).

-E.g. If the cost is $100 and the total conversion value is $500, Google Ads would report Conv Value / Cost to be 5.
+For E.g. If the cost is $100 and the total conversion value is $500, Google Ads would report Conv Value / Cost to be 5.
 This is multiplied by 100 to get the ROAS which in this case will be 500%.

-How do I duplicate a recipe?
+How do I duplicate a strategy?

 How to restrict bids changed in Rule Engine?

-You can restrict the maximum bid to go up to a limited number using formulas, a number (like USD 10), a metric (like Top Position CPC) or an expression.
+You can restrict the maximum bid to go up to a limited number using formulas, a number (like USD 10), a metric (like Top Position CPC), or an expression.

 For example, you can limit the maximum bid to not be higher than 125% of the current bid.